 What is factored into a credit score?

 Just as your credit report reveals your financial history, a credit score reflects your relationship with money.
-Here are the 5 things lenders look at, and their level of importance, before deciding whether to give you a Yes or No:
+Before you attempt to raise your rating, it's important to understand the criteria in the first place.
+Below are the five things lenders look at, and their level of importance, before deciding whether to give you a Yes or No.

 It’s a good idea to write down the total spending limit each of your credit cards gives you and the current debt you carry.
 The ratio of your balances to your credit limit (or loan balance to total loan amount) is known as credit utilization.
 Ideally, you should keep your credit card utilization at 30% or below.
 You want to avoid having too much debt or high balances.
 Both can affect your credit score, so do what you can to keep balances low or pay down current balances.